Matteo Fargion, Foto: Dorothea Tuch

 Artistic Direction / Composition: MATTEO FARGION

 The focus of the 7 Dialogues, the first production of the 1.
 EDITION, is on the ensemble members themselves: working with artistic dialogue partners, they are currently developing individual self-portraits that the composer Matteo Fargion will weave into a single, overall composition.
-Christopher Roman works with the Bulgarian performance artist Ivo Dimchev; Amancio Gonzalez with the London-based shooting star and visual artist Hetain Patel; Jone San Martin with the British director, author and performer Tim Etchells, director of the famous performance group Forced Entertainment; Ty Boomershine with the New York choreographer Beth Gill; Brit Rodemund with the London-based choreographer and dancer Lucy Suggate; and Ami Shulman with the French choreographer Étienne Guilloteau.
+Christopher Roman works with the Bulgarian performance artist Ivo Dimchev; Frédéric with the French choreographer Noé Soulier; Jone San Martin with the British director, author and performer Tim Etchells, director of the famous performance group Forced Entertainment; Ty Boomershine with the New York choreographer Beth Gill; Brit Rodemund with the London-based choreographer and dancer Lucy Suggate; and Ami Shulman with the French choreographer Étienne Guilloteau.
 For the seventh dialogue, the Fargion will be working with the dancers to create a full-evening performance from their very different solos and thereby present the entire DANCE ON ENSEMBLE in a congenial, harmonious way.

 Costume: Claudia Hill